 Grandma Mary nodded and smiled.
 I could see that Duke Hon loved Grandma Mary by his tone of words and demeanor, but just as quickly as it was shown, it disappeared when he glanced towards me.

 “Who might this young lady be?”

 “This is Berry.
 I adopted her into the family when we were living out in the Forgotten Forest.”

 “Berry, is it?”
 I could feel him looking me over with skepticism as he glanced over my ears.
 For a split second, I thought I felt a hostile air around him, but it disappeared in seconds.

 “Yes, My name is Berry Drakel.
 I wish to stay for a while if you permit.”
 I spoke with confidence and stared back, not shaken by his gaze.

 Duke Hon was surprised by my boldness and instead was interested.
 “Living here is not free.
 What would you do to compensate for your stay?”

 “Hons!”
 Grandma Marry scolded him.
 He raised his hands to stop her.
 “She is part of the family now.”

 “I do not mind working honestly.
 I can also compensate with money for a couple of months.
-I was not expecting to stay for long period of time.”
-I did not like the thought of being a free loader to an unknown family, plus I was staying with them because of Phil till I figure out what to do.
+I was not expecting to stay for a long period.”
+I did not like the thought of being a freeloader to an unknown family, plus I was staying with them because of Phil until I figured out what to do.